percona/k8spxc-docs/docs/gke.md

 ## Configuring default settings for the cluster

 You can configure the settings using the `gcloud` tool.
-You can run it either in the [Cloud Shell](https://cloud.google.com/shell/docs/quickstart) or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
+You can run it either in the [Cloud Shell :octicons-link-external-16:](https://cloud.google.com/shell/docs/quickstart) or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
 The following command will create a cluster named `my-cluster-1`:

 ``` {.bash data-prompt="$" }
 $ gcloud container clusters create my-cluster-1 --project <project name> --zone us-central1-a --cluster-version {{ gkerecommended }} --machine-type n1-standard-4 --num-nodes=3